roualdes/bridgestan/paper/paper.md

 models through Python, Julia, and R. This allows algorithm development in these languages with the numerical efficiency and expressiveness of Stan models.
-Furthermore, these features are exposed through a language-agnostic C API, allowing foreign function interfaces in other languages with minimal additional development.
+Furthermore, these features are exposed through a language-agnostic C API, allowing foreign function interfaces in other languages to utilize `BridgeStan` with minimal additional development.

 # Statement of need